-The Company's \$11.1 million of goodwill resulted from the 2011 acquisition of Bogs.
+The Company's \$11.1 million of goodwill resulted from the 2011 acquisition of The Combs Company ("Bogs").
 The Company uses a two-step process to test this goodwill for impairment.
 First, the applicable reporting unit's fair value is compared to its carrying value.
 If the reporting unit's carrying amount exceeds its fair value, an indication exists that the reporting unit's goodwill may be impaired, and the second step of the impairment test would be performed.
 The second step of the goodwill impairment test is to measure the amount of the impairment loss, if any.
 In the second step, the implied fair value of the reporting unit's goodwill is determined by allocating the reporting unit's fair value to all of its assets and liabilities similar to a purchase price allocation.
 The implied fair value of the goodwill that results from the application of this second step is then compared to the carrying amount of the goodwill and an impairment charge would be recorded for the difference if the carrying value exceeds the implied fair value of the goodwill.

-The Company conducted its annual impairment test of goodwill as of December 31, 2015.
+The Company conducted its annual impairment test of goodwill as of December 31, 2016.
 For goodwill impairment testing, the Company determined the applicable reporting unit is its wholesale segment.
-Fair value of the wholesale segment was estimated based on a weighted analysis of discounted cash flows ("income approach") and a comparable public company analysis ("market approach").
-The rate used in determining discounted cash flows is a rate corresponding to the Company's weighted average cost of capital, adjusted for risk where appropriate.
+Fair value of the wholesale segment was estimated based on a discounted cash flow analysis.
+The rate used in determining discounted cash flows was a rate corresponding to the Company's weighted average cost of capital, adjusted for risk where appropriate.
 In determining the estimated future cash flows, current and future levels of income were considered as well as business trends and market conditions.
-The testing determined that the estimated fair value of the wholesale segment substantially exceeded its carrying value therefore there was no impairment of goodwill in 2015.
+The testing determined that the estimated fair value of the wholesale segment exceeded its carrying value therefore there was no impairment of goodwill in 2016.

-The Company conducted its annual impairment tests of trademarks as of December 31, 2015.
+The Company conducted its annual impairment tests of trademarks as of December 31, 2016.
 The Company uses a discounted cash flow methodology to determine the fair value of its trademarks, and a loss would be recognized if the carrying values of the trademarks exceeded their fair values.
-In fiscal 2015, 2014 and 2013, there was no impairment of the Company's trademarks.
+During the fourth quarter of 2016, the Company evaluated the current state of the Umi business and determined the brand did not fit the long-term strategic objectives of the Company.
+As a result, the Company recorded a \$1,770,000 impairment charge to write off the majority of the value of the Umi trademark.
+Other than this write-down, there were no other impairments of the Company's trademarks in 2016.
+Additionally, there were no impairments of the Company's trademarks in 2015 or 2014.

 The Company can make no assurances that the goodwill or trademarks will not be impaired in the future.
 When preparing a discounted cash flow analysis, the Company makes a number of key estimates and assumptions.
 The Company estimates the future cash flows based on historical and forecasted revenues and operating costs.
 This, in turn, involves further estimates such as estimates of future growth rates and inflation rates.
 The discount rate is based on the estimated weighted average cost of capital for the business and may change from year to year.
 Weighted average cost of capital includes certain assumptions such as market capital structures, market beta, risk-free rate of return and estimated costs of borrowing.
 Changes in these key estimates and assumptions, or in other assumptions used in this process, could materially affect the Company's impairment analysis for a given year.
-Additionally, since the Company's goodwill measurement also considers a market approach, changes in comparable public company multiples can also materially impact the Company's impairment analysis.